TDStrasser/Kookaberry-Reference-Guide/docs/source/software.rst

    REPL dialogue for help(kooka.LED)

+For a more in-depth description of REPL see :ref:`repl `
 Each of the modules frozen into the **Kookaberry’s** flash memory are described in the following sections.

 Kookaberry Specific Module Library